BoarArtem/Programmer-Desc/README.md

-This repository collects a lot of machine learning projects for my future work. (as a portfolio)
+This repository collects a lot of projects for my future work. (as a portfolio)